dinoflower/rock-paper-scissors/README.md

 # rock-paper-scissors

 A web page built in HTML, CSS, and JavaScript that allows players to go up against "the computer" (simple RNG) in a game of rock, paper, scissors.
 First to five points wins!

-Playable here: _____
+Playable in the live example here on GitHub.

 Installation not required to play.